Meet Vanessa Holliday: Hobby To Business

 I’m pretty happy doing what I’m doing now, but another dream project would be to design a collection of wallpapers.
 Who knows?
 Maybe one day.

 What advice would you offer to those that are starting out as

-Second - try to be yourself.
-This isn’t always easy with so much imagery on the web and social media, sending messages to our subconscious about what’s good and what will “sell”, but in my experience, what works best is being “just you” rather than thinking you need to be a “better you” by fitting in with popular trends or the latest colours.
+Firstly, that it is never too late.
+I’m in my fifties now and really just starting out in design.
+Second, be yourself.
+This isn’t always easy with so much imagery on the web and social media, sending messages to our subconscious about what’s good and what will sell, but in my experience, what works best is being just you rather than thinking you need to be a better you by fitting in with popular trends or the latest colours.

 Own It!
 What to do when things in your business really *%$& Up